etcadinfinitum/doorhax/README.md

 ## Inspiration
 We were inspired by a demo that we saw where someone created a model of a tardis that made it appear bigger on the inside using AR technology.
 We started to think about how we could apply this technique on a larger scale, and the potential community health benefits it could provide.

+For reference, check out [this video](https://www.youtube.com/watch?v=dUBxHd3bMhg), especially the second half explaining the TARDIS reference and the techniques used to achieve the desired affect.

 ## Overview
 Doors is a software application used for detecting apertures such as windows and doorways in static environments.
 After detecting a doorway, object persistence maintains the positions of the “doors” and replaces them with a simulated environment.